 7. If needed, install a quality lower unit stabilizer plate.
 And just because you find one wider does not mean it will work better, for the increase in hydrodynamic drag could offset some of the benefits.
 Click here to read about one we have found to work well!

 8. For engines after a break-in, I believe in using 100% synthetic oils for the engine and lower units.
 The plugs will stay cleaner (an old issue with two stokes), and reducing metal friction helps reduce fuel burn.
 Again, we track such things in a spreadsheet (see below for a copy of ours) to see which gives you “your” best return.
-We will have a follow-up article on how to use this sheet soon!
+We will soon have a follow-up article on how to use this sheet!

 9. Flush the engine after each use to help keep the cooling system clean, and this not only applies to saltwater use.
 Many lakes have a ton of mud and crud that I would not want to leave sitting in my engine…